dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w014-schemas/IpldSchemas.md

 ## Config

 Entropy is a seed used to provide pseudorandomness to the chain.
 Initially it is used to ensure the genesis blocks are strongly unique, but every time a function requests some random data, we increment the count, then run a twister function that many times to generate the randomness.
-The count can be zeroed by storing the current value of the twister.
+The count is zeroed each Pulse by storing the current value of the twister.
 If the covenant is pending, this count is not increased, but rather the count in Pending slice is increased temporarily.

 ```sh
 type SideEffectsConfig struct {